John Hugh Seiradakis: Personal life

 John Seiradakis was born in Chania, Crete, Greece, on 5 March 1948 to Mercy Burdett Money-Coutts Seiradaki and Michael Seiradakis.
 His mother was a British archaeologist.
 He had a younger sister, Sophia Hester Seiradaki.
 He completed his primary education, as well as two years of high school in Chania.
 In 1966 his family moved to Athens so he finished the last four grades of high school in Vyronas.
 He was admitted to the National and Kapodistrian University of Athens, from which he received his Degree in Physics in 1971 (Class of 1970).
 He continued his post-graduate studies at the Victoria University of Manchester, from which he received his M.Sc.
 (1973) and his Ph.D.
 (1975) in Radio Astronomy.

 He had two children, Elena, currently an associate professor of biochemistry at Oxford University, and Michael, currently a medical doctor working in Germany.

-He died on 3 May 2020 in his house in Thessaloniki, due to complications from cancer.
+He died on 3 May 2020 in his house in Peraia, due to complications from cancer.
 An obituary appeared in Nature Astronomy.
-On June 7, 2021, the Governing Council of the Hellenic Astronomical Society decided to honour his memory by naming one of the plenary lectures of the biannual conference of the Society to "John H. Seiradakis Plenary Lecture".
+On 7 June 2021 the Governing Council of the Hellenic Astronomical Society decided to honour his memory by naming one of the plenary lectures of the biannual conference of the Society to "John H. Seiradakis Plenary Lecture".
+On 20 October 2024 the 1st Gymnasium of Perea, the town where he lived, was renamed as Gymnasium "John Seiradakis".